nicksagona/popcorn-v1-legacy/README.md

     $pop = new Pop\Pop();

     // The variable $name is populated with an array of values
-    // from the URI, such as: /hello/john/t/doe
+    // from the URL, such as: /hello/john/t/doe
     $pop->get('/hello/:name*', function($name) {
         // Dumps array('john', 't', 'doe')
         print_r($name);